Cheese Stuffed Pretzels Recipe – The Ultimate Party Snack!

 Ingredients

-• 4 cups all-purpose flour for the main dough structure
+• 4 and 1/2 cups all-purpose flour

-• 2 tablespoons coarse sea salt for topping
+• Coarse sea salt, for topping

 Equipment Needed

-• Large mixing bowls
+• Large mixing bowl

 • Baking sheets